Coupled poro-elastic behavior of hyper-elastic membranes: Results and Discussion

 Due to the symmetry of the pore pattern, the local stretch remains constant between different pores at the same radial position ($r$).
 The azimuthal stretch increases across all radial positions with increasing deformation, except at the position closest the membrane edge (\Cref{fig:localStretchEcc}a), where the membrane is clamped and cannot expand azimuthally.
+Note that the local stretch data is plotted here as a function of the initial radial position $r_0$ for visual clarity whereas in the bulging membrane the radial position of the pores ($r$) changes with the stretch accordingly.
 Here, the azimuthal stretch remains at the pre-stretch value $\lambda_0$.
 With higher average stretch ($\lambda$), the azimuthal stretch ($\lambda_{\textnormal{azi}}$) is greater at the center compared to the outer parts of the membrane where the membrane is geometrically restricted from expanding.
 The radial stretch evolution could also be observed on hyper-elastic materials tested on a bulge setup by \citet{sasso_characterization_2008}, although its implications for their study are not further discussed.
 The polar stretch ($\lambda_{\textnormal{pol}}$) initially stretches uniformly across the membrane (\Cref{fig:localStretchEcc}b) but shows higher stretch near the membrane's center at higher deformations as well.

-The difference between azimuthal and polar stretches results in a stretch eccentricity ($e$), which varies with the pores' initial radial position ($r_0$) and membranes overall deformation given by $\bar{\lambda}$.
-Near the membrane's center, the pores remain circular, if we assume that the pores stretch at the same rate as the membrane.
+The difference between azimuthal and polar stretches results in a stretch eccentricity ($e$), which varies with the initial radial position ($r_0$) and the membrane's overall deformation given by $\bar{\lambda}$.
+Near the membrane's center, the stretch remains bi-axial.
 Towards the outer regions, the stretch becomes more eccentric with increased $\bar{\lambda}$ due to restricted azimuthal stretch at the mounting radius ($r_0 = 0.5 D$).
 The eccentricity reaches up to $e = 0.8$ for the highest deformation presented ($\bar{\lambda} = 1.5$).
 These results indicate that the assumption of biaxial stress-strain holds across most of the membrane, except at the highest stretches and near the membrane mount.